Criminal Justice & Corrections Schools in California

 Most students complete their degree in 4.42 years.
 Of all the teachers who work at the school, 87% are considered full time.
 20 to 1 is the student to faculty ratio.

-Students who attend this public school pay an average net price of $4,175.
-Graduates earn an average $33,700 after graduation.
-Of all the teachers who work at the school, 41% are considered full time.
+Students who attend this public school pay an average net price of $8,982.
+The 2.30% student loan default rate is lower than average.
+49% of the teachers are full time.

 Roughly six years after entering college, graduates of this school earn $35,000 a year.
 Of all the teachers who work at the school, 51% are considered full time.
 This public college charges it's students an average net price of $6,174.